Guides / Windows Boot Manager Security Validation or Internal Error

 Fix the Secure Boot boot manager validation error from the 2011-to-2023 UEFI CA certificate migration (CVE-2023-24932) - check readiness and stage the 2023 certificate offline with NTLite.

-If a PC stops at "Windows Boot Manager - the boot manager encountered a security validation or internal error", the firmware is refusing a boot manager whose signature is no longer trusted.
-It is the visible side of the Secure Boot 2011-to-2023 certificate migration (CVE-2023-24932).
-This guide explains what the error means, how to get the machine booting again, and how NTLite checks your image or live system for readiness and stages the 2023 certificate offline so deployments never hit it.
+If a PC stops at "Windows Boot Manager - the boot manager encountered a security validation or internal error", or bugchecks with stop code 0xC0430001, the firmware is refusing a boot manager it no longer trusts - either its signature is revoked, or its version sits below the firmware's anti-rollback floor.
+Both are the visible side of the Secure Boot 2011-to-2023 certificate migration (CVE-2023-24932).
+This guide starts with the fix - how NTLite checks your image or live system for readiness and stages the 2023 certificate so deployments never hit the error - and covers the full technical background below.

 What the Error Means